1R-X/1R-micro/micro-python/STATUS.md

+Here's the updated **1R-Micro – Project Status Summary (as of May 2025)**, reflecting the latest developments such as event handling, pub-sub, token simulation, a test frontend, and webhook support:

+---

 # 1R-Micro – Project Status Summary (as of May 2025)

 ## ✅ Status Summary

-The 1R-Micro project has reached a stable and functional baseline.
-It now delivers a minimal, embeddable, and federated semantic object server built in Python, with all core features in place and a foundation for growth.
+The 1R-Micro project has reached a robust and usable foundation.
+It delivers a minimal, embeddable, and federated semantic object server with multi-entity access control, event-driven extensions, and a developer-friendly REST API.
+A browser-based test UI and local webhook handler are now included.

 ---